vocdoni/vocdoni-node/cmd/censushttp/README.md

 If public key authentication enabled, `signature` field is required using Nancl signature.

 The signed message is expected to be a concatenation of the following fields: `censusID, claimData, timeStamp`

+There is a time window of 10 seconds while the signature is considered valid.

 ```
 curl -d '{"censusID":"GoT_Favorite",